shahad23abdullah/shahad23abdullah/README.md

-- 👋 Hi, I’m @shahad23abdullah
+- 👋 Hi, I’m Shahad Abdullah
 - 👀 I’m interested in coding and everything interesting ^_^
 - 🌱 I’m currently learning web, AI, Encryption.
 - 📫 How to reach me? by my email: shahad127.a@gmail.com